Prestige Consumer Healthcare (NYSE:PBH) Updates FY 2023 Earnings Guidance

-Prestige Consumer Healthcare (NYSE:PBH – Get Rating) updated its FY 2023 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $4.18-$4.23 for the period, compared to the consensus estimate of $4.25.
+Prestige Consumer Healthcare (NYSE:PBH – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $4.18-$4.23 for the period, compared to the consensus earnings per share estimate of $4.25.
 The company issued revenue guidance of $1.12 billion-$1.13 billion, compared to the consensus revenue estimate of $1.11 billion.

-Several equities analysts recently issued reports on PBH shares.
-Oppenheimer raised Prestige Consumer Healthcare from a market perform rating to an outperform rating and set a $63.00 target price on the stock in a research report on Monday, May 9th.
-StockNews.com started coverage on shares of Prestige Consumer Healthcare in a research note on Thursday, March 31st.
-They set a buy rating on the stock.
-Finally, Jefferies Financial Group raised shares of Prestige Consumer Healthcare from a hold rating to a buy rating and raised their price target for the company from $65.00 to $70.00 in a research note on Tuesday.
-Three equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-According to MarketBeat, Prestige Consumer Healthcare has an average rating of Buy and an average price target of $76.40.

 Prestige Consumer Healthcare Inc, together with its subsidiaries, develops, manufactures, markets, distributes, and sells over-the-counter (OTC) healthcare products in the United States and internationally.
 The company operates in two segments, North American OTC Healthcare and International OTC Healthcare.